stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 1. Submit most recent D_i
 2. Modify the most recent C_i `minSeqAge` and `minSeqLedgerGap` to zero
-3. Resign and exchange the modified confirmation transaction C_i
+3. Resign and exchange the modified close transaction C_i
 4. Submit modified C_i

+If participants choose to coordinate a close before submitting D_i they must take care to also modify D_i such that it contains the new C_i's hash is included in the new D_i's `extraSigners` or to keep a copy of the old C_i's signatures required to satisfy D_i's `extraSigners` precondition.

 #### Uncoordinated Close